 The Coldest of the Cold – COW.
 Cow manure has the least amount of nitrogen but my preferred manure because it’s easy to find and the least likely to burn plants or over fertilize and stunt flower or fruit development.

 Rabbit manure is less smelly as other manures.
 It’s higher in nitrogen than sheep, horse, chicken and cow manure.
 Its phosphorus content is wonderful and this type of manure suits flowering and fruiting plants.

 Horse manure is rich in nitrogen but lacks phosphorus and potassium so it’s not the best choice for flowering plants, tomatoes or peppers.
 Use it instead on leafy plants, ornamental plants and lawns.
 But remember that it should be aged or composted for use with edibles.
 Corn, potatoes, garlic and lettuce would benefit from soil amended properly with well-aged or composted horse manure.

 Sheep manure is probably a better manure compared to horse manure because it contains potassium.
 People comment that it smells less than cow or chicken manure but it takes longer to dry out.

 Pig manure is a non-starter.
 It’s problematic.
 Although it has loads of nitrogen, it contains awful strains of bacteria and the nitrogen it does have releases so slowly, it’s not worth the risk or trouble.

 Do you want to learn how to make your own organic fertilizers from materials you find around the house!

 Get our popular 200 page eBook with over 140 images and 50 recipes, you’ll be feeding your soil and your plants same day!
 No complicated equipment needed.
-Click on the image to see the long list of topics and materials in the eBook.
+Read more about the eBook here – see the long list of topics covered.